jedcrandall/jedcrandall.github.com/courses/cse468fall2023/syllabus.md

 participation.
 Typically, this will be self reported and there will be no in-class quiz.
-At the end of each week, starting on the week of August 21st, you will submit a weekly report saying how many lectures you attended that week (some weeks, e.g., Thanksgiving week, have only one lecture) and affirming that you did everything required to prepare for class.
-For each lecture I'll post in Canvas a video, a paper to read, or some task that will require about an hour to prepare.
-If I suspect that students are not self-reporting accurately and honestly (e.g., because the head counts differ from the students claiming to have been in class), I reserve the right to give in-class, unannounced, 5-point quizzes that will count as half of your points for that week (the self reporting being reduced to 5 points for the week in that case).
+At the end of each week, starting on the week of August 21st, you will submit a weekly report saying how many lectures you attended that week (some weeks, e.g., Thanksgiving week, have only one lecture---don't worry, you won't be marked down for this) and affirming that you did everything required to prepare for class.
+For each lecture I'll post in Canvas a video to watch, a paper to read, or some task that will require about an hour to prepare.
+If I suspect that students are not self-reporting accurately and honestly (e.g., because the head counts differ from the students claiming to have been in class, or blank stares when I ask about the preparation material), I reserve the right to give in-class, unannounced, 5-point quizzes that will count as half of your points for that week (the self reporting being reduced to 5 points out of 10 for the week in that case).
 Students with excused absences (you should email me before class when possible in such cases) will be allowed to make up the quiz over email.

 There is no textbook for the course, neither required nor recommended.
 All materials used for the course lectures and assignments will be widely and